Just say NO to “long, boring cardio”.

 But, there’s no reason we can’t share four of our favorite tricks to up the ante (and the calorie burn) on the exercise you should already be doing…

 Four Workout Tricks You Can Use Right Now To Burn More Fat

 Are you a night owl or an early bird?
 Do you get an energy lag during mid-morning when you’d rather wake up with energy, or a do you experience a pre-rush hour slump?

 Our body operates on a cyclical energy flux called Circadian rhythm.
 It determines many of your physiological processes, not the least of which is your natural energy cycle.

 By following your Circadian rhythm and planning your workouts when you have the most concentration and energy, you’ll be able to get more out of your workouts.

 Studies show that athletic performance tends to peak when our core temperatures peak.
 This occurs in most people in the late afternoon/early evening.

-Whether you’re new to exercise or an old hand at lifting weights, the natural tendency is to rush through, fast and furious.
+Whether you’re getting back into exercise to lose bodyfat or an old hand at lifting weights, the natural tendency is to rush through, fast and furious.
 But if getting a bikini-ready body is your current obsession, then you’ll get much faster results taking it slow.

 By lifting weights slower, not are you in more control of the weight, minimizing chance of injury, you increase the amount of work your muscles have to do.
 This in turn increases overall calorie burn and fat loss.